elizabethleah22/MotorWorks/README.md

 }
 ```
 Return value of creating or updating a vehicle model:
-- this returns the manufacturer's information as well
+- This returns the manufacturer's information as well
 ```
 {
   "href": "/api/models/1/",